NethermindEth/el-node-spec/docs/docs/packaging/profiles.md

 # Max value that could be, included.
 Will be ignored if it is used for a type different from <int> or <float>
 max_value: <int|float>

+# List of possible options to select.
+Will be ignored if it is used for a type different from <select>
+options: [ - <string> ]
 ```

 ### `<monitoring>`